ringcentral/engage-voice-api-docs/docs/authentication/auth-ringcentral.md

-# Obtaining an Engage Access Token
+# Obtaining an Engage Access Token with a RingCentral Login

 To access Engage Voice APIs, you need to create an Engage Voice App, and then with the client credentials, request an Engage Access Token.
 Once you have created an App, request a RingCentral Access Token and then using an Engage API to create an Engage Access Token.
 Then the Engage Access Token can be used to access Engage Voice APIs.